-Understanding investor lingo can be like talking to a doctor about an advanced medical procedure and not understanding the language of an investor can not only confuse you but also make you feel a bit shy.
-If you ever find yourself at an investor networking event, you’ll hear everything from ARV to LTV and LTC, it can all be very overwhelming to say the least.
+Understanding investor lingo can be like talking to a doctor about an advanced medical procedure and feeling overwhelmed.
+If you find yourself at an investor networking event, you’ll hear everything from ARV to LTV and LTC, which can be intimidating.
+Don’t be confused or afraid to ask questions, let this glossary give you the confidence to excel as a real estate investor.

-That is why we’ve established a resource that will allow you to sharpen your investor lingo and sound like a seasoned pro.
+Use this resource to sharpen your investor lingo and sound like a seasoned pro.
+We are confident you’ll be speaking fluent investor language in no time.

 Adjustable Rate Mortgage, there are a lot of Myth’s to these loans, if you’re curious, ask us and we’d be happy to bust them!